top of page

 3. Your partner and you both are over 18 years old (I recommend at the time of application submission)

-5. You both intend to live permanently together as civil partners or husband / wife after you become wed
+5. You both intend to live permanently together as partners or husband / wife after you become wed

 6. You have met previously